KRFOSS/kali-docs/community/setting-up-a-kali-linux-mirror/index.md

 <!--
   # Prevriously/historic values
   ## Kali
+  - 2022.1, the main package repository is about 1.3 TB
   - 2021.3, the main package repository is about 1.1 TB
   - 2021.1, the main package repository is about 1.1 TB
   - Early 2020, the main package repository is about 850 GB
   - 2015, the main package repository is about 450 GB

   ## Kali Images
+  - 2022.1, the ISO images repository is about 164 GB
   - 2021.3, the ISO images repository is about 120 GB
   - 2021.1, the ISO images repository is about 84 GB
   - Early 2020, the ISO images repository is about 110 GB
   - 2015, the ISO images repository is about 50 GB
 -->

 To be an official Kali Linux mirror, you will need a web-accessible server **(http required and https if possible too)** with lots of disk space, good bandwidth, rsync, and SSH access enabled.
-As of early 2021, the main package repository is about 1.1 TB and the ISO images repository is about 120 GB but you can expect those numbers to grow regularly.
+As of early 2022, the main package repository is about 1.3 TB and the ISO images repository is about 164 GB but you can expect those numbers to grow regularly.
 A mirror site is expected to make the files available over HTTP and RSYNC so those services will need to be enabled.
 FTP access is optional.

 **Note on "Push Mirroring"** - The Kali Linux mirroring infrastructure uses SSH-based triggers to ping the mirrors when they need to be refreshed.
 This currently takes place 4 times a day.